origamitower/folktale/docs/source/en/core/lambda/partialize.md

 techniques transform the shape of your function to make them "fit" some API.

-`partialise` and `curry` differ on how they achieve this, however.
+`partialize` and `curry` differ on how they achieve this, however.
-While `curry` creates N functions, and lets you specify arguments one by one, `partialise` requires you to specify all arguments at once, distinguishing which ones are fixed, and which ones have to be provided (using "holes").
+While `curry` creates N functions, and lets you specify arguments one by one, `partialize` requires you to specify all arguments at once, distinguishing which ones are fixed, and which ones have to be provided (using "holes").

-Because of this, `curry` can be more natural, but it requires that the APIs be designed thinking about currying before hand, and it often interacts poorly with JavaScript, due to the use of variadic functions. `partialise` does not have such problems.
+Because of this, `curry` can be more natural, but it requires that the APIs be designed thinking about currying before hand, and it often interacts poorly with JavaScript, due to the use of variadic functions. `partialize` does not have such problems.

-## How `partialise` Works?
+## How `partialize` Works?

-The `partialise` function transforms regular functions into functions that can accept holes for arguments that are not defined yet.
+The `partialize` function transforms regular functions into functions that can accept holes for arguments that are not defined yet.
 Whenever a partial function receives a hole as an argument, it constructs a new function so the holes can be filled later::

-    const partialise = require('folktale/core/lambda/partialise');
+    const partialize = require('folktale/core/lambda/partialize');

     const clamp = (min, max, number) => number < min ?  min
     : number > max ?  max
     :                 number

-    const partialClamp = partialise(3, clamp);
+    const partialClamp = partialize(3, clamp);

 In the example above, `partialClamp` is a function that takes arguments that may or may not be holes.
-A hole is a special constant defined by `partialise` itself.
+A hole is a special constant defined by `partialize` itself.
 It's convenient to bind such constant to the `_` binding::

-    const _ = partialise.hole;
+    const _ = partialize.hole;

 A partial function is considered saturated when, among the arguments provided to it, no hole exists.
 When a partial function